drivr-old/dd-ui/src/data-list/docs/readme.md

-Data list service is used for simple admin lists there filtering is needed.
+Data list service is used for simple admin lists where filtering is needed.